 Python is one of the first options thrown at beginners who want to learn to code.
-And rightly so, it is easy to get started with and is powerful enough to begin real-world projects.
+And rightly so, it is easy to start with and is powerful enough to begin real-world projects.
 Python is employed in all areas of development, from software to websites and so much more.
 Python allows developers to work quickly and integrate systems more effectively.
-To get started with Python, you need to choose an IDE.
-There are many python IDEs available but which one do you choose.
+To start coding Python, you need to choose an IDE.
+There are many python IDEs available but here are some of the best python editors.

 The list of open source Python editors and integrated development environments available for Linux is lengthy.
 Here are a few other interesting standouts.

-Eric is a fully featured Python editor and IDE, written in Python.
+, written in Python.
 It is based on the cross platform Qt GUI toolkit, integrating the highly flexible Scintilla editor control.
-It is designed to be usable as everyday quick and dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
+It is usable as every day quick and dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
 Eric includes a plug-in system which allows easy extension of the IDE functionality with plug-ins downloadable from the net.

-Thonny is a Python IDE for beginners.
-Thonny comes with Python 3.5 built in so that you need to run the single simple installer and you’re ready to learn programming.
-The initial user interface is stripped from all features that may distract beginners.
-It comes with a simple debugger, a step through expression evaluation, code completion, and a beginner friendly system shell.
+is a Python IDE for beginners.
+It comes with Python 3.5 built in so that you need to run the single simple installer and you’re ready to learn to program.
+The initial user interface is stripped of all features that may distract beginners.
+It comes with a simple debugger, a step-through expression evaluation, code completion, and a beginner-friendly system shell.
 Get Thonny from here.